The Power Of Meditation

 Something about voluntarily sharing that I meditate felt like bragging and maybe even coming off as slightly pompous, so I have kept my practice close to my heart until recently.

-I can no longer hold back, though, from relaying the sheer joy that meditation has brought into my life.
+I can no longer hold back, though, from sharing the many benefits that meditation has brought into my life.

 My meditation practice has evolved over time to become like a sacred ritual to me.
 At times the experiences felt from meditation can reach near mystical levels.